 History of Pacific Symphony

 The Symphony offers repertoire ranging from the great orchestral masterworks to music from today’s most prominent composers.
-Eight seasons ago, the Symphony launched the highly successful opera initiative, “Symphonic Voices,” which continues in February 2019 with Puccini’s Madame Butterfly.
+Nine seasons ago, the Symphony launched the highly successful opera initiative, “Symphonic Voices,” which continues in April 2020 with Verdi's Otello.
 It also offers a popular Pops season, enhanced by state‑of‑the‑art video and sound, led by Principal Pops Conductor Richard Kaufman.
 Each Symphony season also includes Café Ludwig, a chamber music series; an educational Family Musical Mornings series; and Sunday Matinées, an orchestral matinée series offering rich explorations of selected works led by St.Clair.

 Founded in 1978 as a collaboration between California State University, Fullerton (CSUF), and North Orange County community leaders led by Marcy Mulville, the Symphony performed its first concerts at Fullerton’s Plummer Auditorium as the Pacific Chamber Orchestra, under the baton of then‑CSUF orchestra conductor Keith Clark.
 Two seasons later, the Symphony expanded its size and changed its name to Pacific Symphony Orchestra.
 Then in 1981‑82, the orchestra moved to Knott’s Berry Farm for one year.
 The subsequent four seasons, led by Clark, took place at Santa Ana High School auditorium where the Symphony also made its first six acclaimed recordings.
 In September 1986, the Symphony moved to the new Orange County Performing Arts Center, and from 1987‑2016, the orchestra additionally presented a Summer Festival at Irvine Meadows Amphitheatre.
 In 2006, the Symphony moved into the Renée and Henry Segerstrom Concert Hall, with striking architecture by Cesar Pelli and acoustics by Russell Johnson—and in 2008, inaugurated the Hall’s critically acclaimed 4,322‑pipe William J. Gillespie Concert Organ.
 The orchestra embarked on its first European tour in 2006, performing in nine cities in three countries.